 Healthcare providers include all “providers of services” (such as institutional providers like hospitals) and “providers of medical or health services” (including non-institutional providers such as physicians, dentists, and other practitioners).

-Unfortunately, using electronic technology such as email does not mean a healthcare provider is HIPAA compliant; the transmission of information must adhere to an additional layer of security.
+Unfortunately, email is generally not encrypted, and does not meet the requirements that HIPAA rules set.
+Rather, the transmission of information must adhere to an additional layer of security set by HIPAA guidelines.

 HIPAA compliant email